-Registration Statement No. 333-

-SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549

-FORM S-3

-REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933

-(Exact name of Registrant as specified in its charter)

-Delaware (State or other jurisdiction 04-2473675 (I.R.S.
-Employer identification No.)

-of incorporation or organization)

-800 Boylston Street Boston, Massachusetts 02199

-(Address, including zip code, and telephone number, including area code of Registrant's principal executive offices)

-Mortimer B. Zuckerman, Chairman Edward H. Linde, President and Chief Executive Officer BOSTON PROPERTIES, INC. 800 Boylston Street Boston Massachusetts 02199

-(617) 236-3300 (Name, address, including zip code, and telephone number, including area code, of agent for service)

-Copy to:

-GILBERT G. MENNA, P.C.
+As filed with the Securities and Exchange Commission on April 11, 2001

+Registration Statement No. 333- SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549 FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 BOSTON PROPERTIES, INC. (Exact name of Registrant as specified in its charter) Delaware 04-2473675 (State or other jurisdiction (I.R.S.
+Employer of incorporation or organization) Identification No.) 800 Boylston Street Boston, Massachusetts 02199 (617) 236-3300 (Address, including zip code, and telephone number, including area code of Registrant's principal executive offices) Mortimer B. Zuckerman, Chairman Edward H. Linde, President and Chief Executive Officer BOSTON PROPERTIES, INC. 800 Bovlston Street Boston Massachusetts 02199 (617) 236-3300 (Name, address, including zip code, and telephone number, including area code, of agent for service) Copy to: GILBERT G. MENNA, P.C.
 ETTORE A. SANTUCCI, P.C.
-Goodwin, Procter & Hoar LLP Exchange Place Boston, Massachusetts 02109-2881 (617) 570-1000

-Approximate date of commencement of proposed sale to the public: From time to time after the effective date of this Registration Statement.

-If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. []
+Goodwin Procter LLP Exchange Place Boston, Massachusetts 02109 (617) 570-1000 Approximate date of commencement of proposed sale to the public: From time to time after the effective date of this Registration Statement.
+If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box.
 If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
-[X]

-If this form is used to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-If delivery of the Prospectus is expected to be made pursuant to Rule 434, please check the following box. []
+X If this form is used to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+If delivery of the Prospectus is expected to be made pursuant to Rule 434, please check the following box.

-CALCULATION OF REGISTRATION FEE

-Proposed Maximum Proposed Maximum Offering Price Per Aggregate Offering Amount to be Amount of Share(3) Price(3) R Title of Shares Being Registered Registered(2) Registration Fee

-Common Stock, par value \$.01
+CAL Title of Shares Being Registered Amount to be Registered(2) Proposed Maximum Offering Price Per Share(3) Proposed Maximum Aggregate Offering Price(3) Amount of Registration Fee Common Stock, par value \$.01 per share(1) 577,817 \$ 37.295 \$ 21,549,685.02 \$ 5,387.42

-(1) This Registration Statement also relates to the rights to purchase shares of Series E Junior Participating Cumulative Preferred Stock of the Registrant which are attached to all shares of Common Stock issued, pursuant to the terms of the Registrant's Shareholder Rights Agreement dated June 16, 1997.
+(1) This Registration Statement also relates to the rights to purchase shares of Series E Junior Participating Cumulative Preferred Stock of the

+Registrant which are attached to all shares of Common Stock issued, pursuant to the terms of the Registrant's Shareholder Rights Agreement dated June 16, 1997.
 Until the occurrence of certain prescribed events, the rights are not exercisable, are evidenced by the certificates for the Common Stock and will be transferred with and only with such Common Stock.
 Because no separate consideration is paid for the rights, the registration fee therefor is included in the fee for the Common Stock.

-- (2) Plus such additional number of shares as may be required in the event of a stock dividend, reverse stock split, split-up recapitalization or other similar event - (3) Estimated solely for purposes of determining the registration fee pursuant to Rule 457(c) based on the average of the high and low sales prices on the New York Stock Exchange on July 23, 1999.
+- (2) Plus such additional number of shares as may be required in the event of a stock dividend, reverse stock split, split-up recapitalization or other similar event. - (3) Estimated solely for purposes of determining the registration fee pursuant to Rule 457(c) based on the average of the high and low sales prices on the New York Stock Exchange on April 10, 2001.